jronallo/microdata_schemaorg_example/source/code4lib.html.md

 So while the `time` element is in the specification again, the Schema.org and Google documentation add confusion to the matter by using the `meta` element instead when the content is a date.
-Lots of examples around look like this:
+Lots of the examples look like this:

     <meta itemprop="startDate" content="2016-04-21T20:00">
       Thu, 04/21/16